ankurankan/ankurankan.github.io-source/README.md

 # Source for http://ankurankan.github.io

 This repository contains the source for http://ankurankan.github.io/.
+Adapted from http://jakevdp.github.io/

 ## Building the Blog